JLdevprog/SpotIFA/README.md

-This Project will be Develop for Study purpose "HTML/CSS/PHP/SQL"

-and is Free of Rights.
+This Project will be Develop for Study purpose in different code language "HTML/CSS/PHP/SQL" and is Free of Rights for no commercial use.